-The Million Girls Moonshot seeks to re-imagine who can engineer, who can build, who can make.
-It will inspire and prepare the next generation of innovators by engaging one million more girls in STEM learning opportunities through afterschool and summer programs over the next 5 years.
+The Idaho Out-of-School Network is part of a national effort helping girls re-imagine who can engineer, who can build and who can make.
+We are working with our allies to inspire and prepare the next generation by engaging one million more girls in STEM learning in afterschool and summer programs over the next 5 years.

 Professional Development Opportunities